 Nummular dermatitis consists of distinctive coin-shaped red plaques that are most commonly seen on the legs, hands, arms, and torso.
 It is more common in men than in women, and the peak age of onset is between 55 and 65.
 Living in a dry environment or taking frequent very hot showers can cause this condition.

-Atopic dermatitis, or eczema, causes the skin to itch, scale, swell, and sometimes blister.
+Atopic dermatitis is the most common form of eczema.
+It causes the skin to itch, scale, swell, and sometimes blister.
 This type of eczema usually runs in families and is often associated with allergies, asthma, and stress.
 Defects in the skin barrier, allowing moisture out and germs in, may also come into play.

 Stasis dermatitis is caused by poor circulation in the legs and can happen in people with varicose veins, congestive heart failure, or other conditions that cause chronic leg swelling.
 Veins in the lower legs fail to return blood efficiently, causing pooling of blood and fluid buildup and swelling.
-This swelling leads to skin irritation, especially around the ankles.
+This swelling leads to skin irritation and darkening, especially around the ankles.